Zotye Auto: T600

 The T600 is a mid-size crossover launched in December 2013, powered by either a 1.5-litre turbo or a 2.0-litre turbo petrol engine.
 According to much of the media, it has a remarkable resemblance to the Audi Q5 and the Volkswagen Touareg.
 A higher trim model with completely redesigned front DRG and rear bumper called the Zotye T600 Sport was revealed in May 2016.
 Another higher trim model featuring redesigned DLO and D pillars called the Zotye T600 Coupe was revealed in March 2017.

 T700

 Previewed by the T600 S Concept launched on the 2015 Shanghai Auto Show, the T700 has been the flagship SUV of the Zotye brand ever since.
 It was one of the first original designs coming out of Zotye despite the ongoing copying controversies of other products.
 Production commenced in May 2017.
 The T700 is marketed as Zotye Z8 in Vietnamese market.

 T800

 Based on the T700, the Zotye T800 is a full-size SUV revealed during the 2018 Beijing Auto Show essentially being a longer version of the T700.

-T900

-The Zotye T900 is a full size SUV produced by Zotye positioned above the Zotye T800.
-Styling heavily resembles the Land Rover Range Rover Sport and was expected to be launched on to the Chinese market in early 2019 with prices starting around 170,000 yuan or $23,400.
+Traum

+Traum is a sub-brand under Zotye Auto.
+This brand name means "dream" in German.
+The Traum brand was originally aimed at a younger target market.

+The Chinese name was pronounced as Junma (君马), and is best translated as Supreme Horse.
+The English slogan is Driven by Dreams.
+The Chinese slogan is Dream for a Horse.

+Cars branded under the Traum marque are manufactured by the former Jiangnan Auto, a subsidiary bought by Zotye that was famous for building China's cheapest car; the Jiangnan TT.

+Traum S70

+The Traum S70 is a mid-size crossover utility vehicle introduced in 2017.

+Traum MEET3

+The Traum MEET3 is a compact crossover utility vehicle based on the Zotye SR7 introduced in 2017.
+It resembles the first generation Mercedes-Benz GLA-Class.

+Traum MEET5

+The Traum MEET5 is a compact crossover utility vehicle inspired by the Mazda CX-4.

+Traum SEEK5

+The Traum SEEK5 is a mid-size crossover utility vehicle introduced in 2018.